tedstreete/opi-api/storage/spec.md

 * NVMe Subsystem - holding all other objects in NVMe world.
 * NVMe Controller - responsible for Queues and Commands handlings.
 Have to belong to some subsystem.
 * NVMe Namespace - representing remote namespace.
-Belongs to a apecific controller (private NS) or shared between controllers (usually for Multipathing).
+Belongs to a specific controller (private NS) or shared between controllers (usually for Multipathing).

 #### `NVMe Subsystem Create`